hsghori/CS-Notes/machine_learning_notes.md

 - probability of successful training: $p = 1 - \delta$
 - number of samples to train on: $m$
 - complexity of the hypothesis class
-- accuracy to which target concept is approximated: $\Epsilon$
+- accuracy to which target concept is approximated: $\epsilon$
 - manner in which training examples are presented
 - manner in which training examples are selected